skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 !!!
 Attention
     <p style="font-size:16px;">
-      As in the Build phase, keep in mind where you need to add the Account ID, correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-1.)
-Also you will need to use the --profile parameter for all of the commands in the following tasks.
+      Please keep in mind where to add the AWS Account ID, correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-1.)
     </p>

 ## Task 1 <small>Create a policy</small>